ContinuingEdCourses.Net Courses for Mental Health Professionals

 William A. Eddy, LCSW, JD

-William A. ("Bill") Eddy, LCSW, JD has been a Family Law attorney and Mediator since 1993.
+William A. ("Bill") Eddy, LCSW, JD, has been a Family Law attorney and Mediator since 1993.
 Prior to practicing law, he was a psychotherapist (a Licensed Clinical Social Worker) for twelve years, working with children and families in psychiatric hospitals and outpatient clinics.
 He has handled over 400 divorce cases as an attorney (he is a Certified Family Law Specialist).
 As a Mediator, he has provided divorce mediation services to over 1500 couples, as well as mediating approximately 100 civil disputes.
 He is the Senior Family Mediator at the National Conflict Resolution Center in San Diego, CA. He is also on the part-time faculties of the Straus Institute for Dispute Resolution at Pepperdine University School of Law and the National Judicial College, is a Visiting Lecturer at Monash University Law Chambers in Melbourne, Australia, and taught Negotiation and Mediation at the University of San Diego School of Law for six years.

 Mr. Eddy is the President of High Conflict Institute, based in San Diego, CA where he provides seminars to mental health professionals, lawyers, judges, mediators, human resource professionals, and others on the subject of high-conflict personalities in legal disputes, and he has presented nationally in over 30 states and internationally in 7 countries.
 He is the developer of the New Ways for FamiliesSM method for potentially high-conflict families in separation and divorce, which is being implemented in several court systems in the United States and Alberta, Canada.
 He also developed the CARS MethodSM of Conflict Resolution and co-developed the New Ways for WorkSM methods for managing high conflict people in workplace, neighbor, and family disputes.